-Designed as an open circle, Adelaide Contemporary is a new kind of gallery.
-One that’s more informal and open to its parkland setting, its city and its role in bringing together art, nature and people.
+We imagined Adelaide Contemporary as a new kind of gallery.
+An ‘open circle’ that’s more informal and open to its parkland setting, its city and its role in bringing together art, nature and people.
 It’s a building in conversation with the people and culture of Adelaide, South Australia – and beyond.

-Since the environment influences how people perceive artwork, we’ve extended the garden deep into the building – connecting a large gallery space and theatre with the land.
+Since the environment influences how people perceive artwork, we extended the garden deep into the building – connecting a large gallery space and theatre with the land.